Adaptive In-Context Learning with Large Language Models for Bundle Generation: Experiments and Results

 \subsubsection{Evaluation Metrics}

-Following~\cite{sun2022revisiting}, we adopt three metrics to evaluate the quality of generated bundles.
-At the session level, we use Precision and Recall to measure how many bundles (subsets included) have been correctly predicted for each session,
+{ Following~\cite{sun2022revisiting,sun2024revisiting}, we adopt three metrics to evaluate the quality of generated bundles: $Precision$, $Recall$, and $Coverage$.
+At the session level, $Precision$ and $Recall$ measure how many bundles (subsets included) have been correctly predicted for each session.
+Meanwhile, $Coverage$, at the bundle level, measures how many items are correctly covered by each hit bundle compared to the ground truth bundle.
+Due to space limitations, the detailed explanation of these metrics can be found in ~\cite{sun2022revisiting,sun2024revisiting}.}

-where $\mathcal{S}_t$ is the set of test sessions; $\#hit\_bundles$ is the number of predicted bundles that either match the entire GT bundles or are subsets of them for each session.
-At the individual bundle level, we use Coverage to measure how many items are correctly covered by each hit bundle compared with the GT bundle,

-where $\mathcal{B}_t$ is the set of hit bundles for all test sessions; $\#hit\_items$ is the number of correctly predicted items within a bundle; and $\#ground\_truth\_items$ is the number of items in the GT bundle.

-With regard to the inferred intents, our initial plan was to perform an automatic evaluation using the widely-used ROUGE~\cite{rothe2020leveraging} to evaluate $n$-grams of the generated intents with GT.
-However, our empirical observations reveal that the generated intents, while semantically aligned with the GT, exhibit distinct expressions.
-Consequently, the use of ROUGE may not accurately gauge and reflect the true quality of these intents.
-Thus, we carefully design human evaluation to examine the quality of intents with the three metrics (Naturalness, Coverage, and Motivation) defined in Section~\ref{subsubsec:auto-feedback}.
-In our study, we ask 15 participants to rate the intents generated by the workers (i.e., GT) and three LLMs (i.e., Zero-shot, Few-shot, and DICL) for 60 bundles (i.e., 20 per domain).
+Concerning the inferred intents, our initial plan was to perform an automatic evaluation using the widely-used ROUGE~\cite{rothe2020leveraging} to evaluate $n$-grams of the generated intents with ground truth.
+However, our empirical observations reveal that the generated intents, while semantically aligned with the ground truth, exhibit distinct expressions.
+Hence, using ROUGE may not accurately gauge and reflect the true quality of these intents.
+Thus, we carefully design human evaluation to examine the quality of intents with the three metrics Naturalness, Coverage, and Motivation defined in Section~\ref{subsubsec:auto-feedback}.
+In our study, we ask 15 participants to rate the intents generated by the workers (ground truth) and three LLMs (Zero-shot, Few-shot, and AICL) for 60 bundles (20 per domain).